Soak Up the Sun at Some of the Best Patios in Austin

-If you’ve ever tried to work remotely at a coffee shop, you know the pain of fighting over outlets.
-That likely won’t be a problem at The Hive, a charming South Austin coffee shop and bar.
-When you walk up to the cute, homey exterior, you may be surprised to find just how expansive the venue is.
-It’s the perfect place to seamlessly transition from a day of remote work to a night of relaxing—not to mention affordable—cocktails.
+When you walk up to the cute, homey exterior of the hive you may be surprised to find just how expansive the venue is.
+It’s the perfect place to seamlessly transition from a day of remote working at a coffee shop to a night of relaxing—not to mention affordable—cocktails.
 In addition to side and back rooms, a large outdoor space boasts a playscape for the little ones and plenty of fresh air for all.
 Send off that last email, then meet up with friends for a sweet Charcuterie Board and a wide selection of local IPAs, ciders, and wine.

 A ways down on East 12th Street sits this well-loved and colorful little building, rocking some of the best corn tortillas in town and embodying an incredibly welcoming vibe.
-It’s hard not to feel at ease chowing down on warm tacos and tostadas while gazing at the beautiful murals that decorate the place.
-As an added bonus, you can also make a donation toward their community relief efforts in partnership with Austin Mutual Aid's Free Fridge Project, which helps purchase groceries, sanitary items, and more for those in need.
+A counter-service joint serving up top-notch tacos and tostadas, this place is also known for their beautiful murals that decorate the place.
+As an added bonus, you can also make a donation toward their community relief efforts in partnership with Austin Mutual Aid’s Free Fridge Project, which helps purchase groceries, sanitary items, and more for those in need.

 LoLo Wine Bar

 LoLo Wine Bar is your classic natural wine bar and bottle shop, complete with a spacious semi-covered patio strewn with colorful orange picnic tables and string lights.
-If you’re looking for something to sip on as you browse their massive selection, check out the Milo’s All Natural, a delicious spritz with Cardamaro, Fairweather Cider, and Angostura bitters unique to their outdoor bar.
+They like to keep their selection fresh, with a great list of well-curated new arrivals.
 To boot, this date-night specialist is known to host fun listening parties and other enticing events.

-Pet adoption is so big in Austin that the joke goes you’re not even a dog person unless you have two or more pups.
-It makes sense then that Yard Bar is such a popular spot—not only does its spacious patio make for a great place to meet the whole crew, it literally doubles as a dog park.
+Dogs are great.
+Better than people some might argue.
+Knowing this, it makes sense that Yard Bar is such a popular spot—not only does its spacious patio make for a great place to meet the whole crew, it literally doubles as a dog park.
 Yard Bar’s staff even provides a watchful eye on your dogs, so Fido’s tendency to bark at the entrance gate won’t get in the way of you downing drinks.
 And while your furry pal may have to stick to water only, your human metabolism can process all the sugar in a Doc Brown’s Zoomies cocktail, made with grapefruit vodka, St. Germaine, and mint simple syrup.

 Banger's Sausage House & Beer Garden

-From the outside, with its expansive lot and redwood paneling, Banger’s looks like the classiest house on the block.
-Inside, however, things are a lot less formal and a lot more fun—it’s the type of beer garden where you can easily waste an entire day away pint by pint.
+Banger’s is the type of beer garden where you can easily waste an entire day away pint by pint.
 This is especially true during their legendary weekend brunches, which light up Rainey Street with music and the kind of general merriment you can hear miles away.
 Fill your stomach with one of their trademark sausages or subs to the sounds of a live brass band.
 And if you want to wash that all down with something unique, check out the Sabé Sake Margarita on draft, featuring tequila-infused Japanese sake with hints of roasted agave.